nhs-england-tools/playwright-python-blueprint/docs/utility-guides/BatchProcessing.md

 ### Batch Processing

-This is the main function that is called in order to process a batch.
+This is the **main entry point function** that should be called to process a batch.
+It manages and coordinates all the required steps by internally calling the other two functions and auxiliary utilities as needed.
-This will call the other two functions in order to successfully process a batch.

 #### Required Arguments